Atomic Bomb Casualty Commission: The ABCC grows

 The ABCC grew rapidly in 1948 and 1949.
 Their staff numbers quadrupled in just one year.
 By 1951 the total stood at 1063 employees – 143 allied and 920 Japanese personnel.
 Perhaps the most important research undertaken by the ABCC was the genetics study, which focused its study on the uncertainties surrounding the possible long-term effects of ionizing radiation in pregnant women and their unborn children.
 The study did not find evidence of widespread genetic damage.
-It did, however, find increased incidence of microcephaly and mental retardation in children most proximally exposed in utero to the bombs' radiation.
+It did, however, find increased incidence of microcephaly and intellectual disabilities in children most proximally exposed in utero to the bombs' radiation.
 The genetics project studied the effects of radiation on the survivors and their children.
 This project turned out to be the largest and most interactive of the ABCC programs.
 In 1957, Japan passed the Atomic Bomb Survivors Relief Law, which qualified certain people for two medical exams per year.
 The Japanese term for the survivors of the atomic bombs is hibakusha.
 The qualifications for medical care were those within a few kilometers of the hypocenters at the time of the bombings; those within 2 kilometers of the hypocenters within two weeks of the bombings; those exposed to radiation from fallout and children who were in utero by women who fit into any of the other categories.

 Pros and cons of the ABCC

 There were pros and cons to the ABCC.
 The cons: they overlooked Japanese needs in small details.
 The flooring in the waiting room for mothers and babies was polished linoleum, and women in their wooden clogs would often slip and fall.
 The signs and magazines in the waiting rooms were in English.
 The ABCC did not actually treat the survivors they studied, they just studied them over periods of time.
 They had them come for examination during weekday working hours, causing the person to lose a day of pay, and they offered little compensation to the survivors.

+ABCC was there that they performed medical exams on hibakusha and autopsies on the dead, as well as collected countless numbers of blood and urine samples.
+However, they did not perform any kind of medical treatment, despite the fact that treatment was what the hibakusha wanted.
+This led to criticism that they were treated as guinea pigs even though the war was over.

 The pros: they provided people with valuable medical information.
 Infants received a check up at birth and again at 9 months, which was not common at the time.
 Medical check ups on healthy infants were unheard of.
 Adults also benefited from frequent medical examinations.